See if this makes sense to you:

 - They can even be posted on social media pages like Facebook and LinkedIn, or even posted on blog sites like Twitter.

 - They can be compiled in a testimonial book and be used to secure listings and overcome objections during appointments.

 The next time you talk to anyone that appreciates the effort that you’ve made, ask them to write a testimonial.
-If a buyer or seller asks you to write it and they’ll sign it, identify a key strength you’d like to discuss with your prospects and ask your satisfied client how they feel about that key point.
+If a buyer or seller asks you to write it and they’ll sign it, identify a key strength you’d like to discuss with your prospects and ask your satisfied client how they feel about that key point, PDF their response, and ask them to sign and email it back.
 It won’t take long to have dozens of testimonials that you can put to use as described above.
 There’s no better way to grow your business.
 Testimonials are one of the first things that a prospect will notice.